Lokman Slim: Death

-On the night of 3 February 2021, during the lockdown, Lokman was returning alone in his rented car to Beirut, after visiting a friend in the village of Niha, Tyre District, and was not traceable in the next hours.
+On the night of 3 February 2021, during the COVID-19 pandemic lockdown, Lokman was returning alone in his rented car to Beirut, after visiting a friend in the village of Niha, Tyre District, and was not traceable in the next hours.
 Later his car was discovered in a remote area between the villages of Addousiyeh and Tafahta in southern al Zahrani district, Sidon District, and Lokman was found dead inside it, after being shot four times in the head and once in the back.
 He was admitted to a local hospital, where he was declared dead.
 His sister said that "probably there's an ideological and political background in the assassination".

 Slim had, in the days before the killing, stated that Hezbollah supporters had been threatening him at his home and accusing him of treason.
 After the death was confirmed, Jawad Nasrallah, the son of Hezbollah's leader, tweeted: "The loss of some people is in fact an unplanned gain #notsorry".
 He later deleted the message and denied that he had been referring to Slim.
+It was part of an attack and hate campaign on social media targeting Slim.
 Hezbollah condemned the killing, denied any involvement and called for an immediate investigation.
 DW judged that Slim was "one in a long list of killings" befalling Hezbollah's critics, and that "no one in Lebanon expects any resolution to Slim's murder".

+Investigation

+The investigation into Slim's death was completed by the Internal Security Forces.
+In May 2021, the public prosecutor for southern Lebanon closed in the investigation with no arrests and charges having been made.
+Following complaints by Slim's family, the case was referred to an investigative judge.

+In 2022, Human Rights Watch raised concerns about the "flawed" investigation, citing evidence including the ISF's failure to secure the crime scene, potentially leading to the contamination of evidence.
+Slim's family criticised that the investigation was initially led by local officers in Srifa and Zefta, prompting the ISF to transfer the investigation to its Information Branch.
+They also commented that the investigation appeared focused on Slim's death being as a result of a personal dispute or suicide.
+The investigations of the murder as well as the Beirut Port explosion lead to Unit 121 assassination squad that was headed at the time by Salim Ayyash.

+In November 2023, the judge overseeing the investigation, Charbel Ali Samra, retired.
+Slim's family reported that Samra only interviewed three witnesses during his two years of involvement.
+The following month, Bilal Halawi took over as the investigating judge.

+In February 2024, Human Rights Watch renewed its appeal for prosecutorial and investigative authorities in Lebanon to ensure justice for Slim.